Have you experienced a life-shift from any of the Rare Faith books or trainings?

 3) Tell who you are!

-If you have a website, be sure to include the URL.
 By submitting your story, you grant us permission to use your comments in my newsletter or other promotional materials.